 A Jordan Trail Hiking Experience

 Fancy a proper dose of adventure in just a week away from home?
-Then join us and Jordan Trail hiking expert Leon McCarron on this walking tour.
+Then join us on this expertly-led Jordan Trail walking tour.

 Jordan is a traveller’s dream.
 Stuffed to the gunnels with history and rich with hospitality, it also boasts an embarrassment of riches – the wonders of Petra, the rugged beauty of Wadi Rum, the astoundingly clear, coral-rich waters of Aqaba and so much more.
 Little wonder that more and more people are heading to this fabulous (and safe) Middle Eastern country for a dose of adventure.